yibeisita/Hodgkin-Huxley-Simulation/README.md

 - **`2_Bayesian_Inference.ipynb`**

   Uses simulation-based Bayesian inference to estimate model parameters (e.g., resting potential, stimulus amplitude) from synthetic voltage data.
   The notebook illustrates how simulated experiments can be used to train a neural network that learns to infer the true parameters probabilistically.
-Also contains basic computational analysis of the model.
+It also includes **posterior predictive checks**, which compare simulated outputs drawn from the posterior against the original data to assess inference calibration and model fit.
+And some basic computational performance analysis, profiling execution time to benchmark the efficiency of simulation and inference routines.

 - **`3_Biological_vs_Artificial_Neurons.ipynb`**